As China gas boom falters, state giants grapple with wave of imports

 Oil giants PetroChina, CNOOC and Sinopec dominate domestic production and imports, and while the state sets a price ceiling they have little motivation to cut prices even when demand falls.

-Natural gas demand was 178.6 billion cubic meters last year, according to the National Development and Reform Commission, China’s top economic planner.
+Natural gas demand was 178.6 billion cubic metres last year, according to the National Development and Reform Commission, China’s top economic planner.

 SIA Energy and Wood Mackenzie have cut their 2020 demand estimates to a range of 271-305 bcm, well below the 360-400 bcm forecast late last year by Chinese industry researchers.